mirage/mirage-www/tmpl/wiki/backend-solo5.md

   virtualization, seccomp).
 * Portability to a variety of host systems and processor architectures.
-* Fast boot times, suitable for "function as a service" use-cases.
 * Efficient record/replay for deterministic execution and debugging of applications.
-* An API designed for ease of porting existing and future unikernel-native applications.

 As an example, a developer builds a MirageOS unikernel using the Solo5 backend.
 The mirage build process uses Solo5 building tools to create a sandbox-agnostic binary.
 The developer then chooses a specific sandbox to execute this binary in, for example the Solo5-KVM monitor.
-Alternatively, the developer could run the unikernel binary as a standard VM by targeting the virtio compatibility layer

 # Current status